They might seem like a perfect client for you, and they might seem really keen on working with you… and yet:

 Whereas if you take it easy, sit back, ask more questions and take the pressure off, you’ll often find that the buyer shares concerns that haven’t been addressed yet.

 Or, it might turn out they’re simply not ready yet, for whatever reason is relevant in their world.

 And when you can handle that ‘not ready’ elegantly, with a ‘No problem, let’s talk again in a few weeks’, there’s a very big chance that when next you talk, they will be ready.

 But if they aren’t, and you try to persuade them?

 They won’t be open to you following up, and when you do they’ll feel that same kind of indecisiveness that stopped them in the first place – if not outright resistance.

 A sale is a good thing for you, of course.
-And you should strive to get them.
+And you should strive to get those sales.

 But a sale is never right if it’s not the perfect time for the buyer.